-Justin Bieber Mobbed By The Police!
+Justin Bieber Mobbed By The Police

 Justin Vs. Fans

-When Justin isn’t being mobbed by Sydney police he’s busy mobbed by his fans.
+When Justin isn’t being mobbed by Sydney police, he’s busy mobbed by his fans.
 While others would call this harassment it is possibly seen as a requirement and a consequence of fame.

 The star finds that he is constantly having his pictures taken whether it’s by fans or by paparazzi without his permission.
-To any other human being would be frustrating, therefore it would be understandable when the star says no to pictures or simply ignores fans or to the extent whereby he yells at them.
+To any other human being, that would be frustrating, therefore it would be understandable when the star says no to pictures or simply ignores fans or to the extent whereby he yells at them.

-However others may not see it the same way as he does as this is what he had signed up for and due to his huge popularity he should expect this and more.
+However, others may not see it the same way as he does as this is what he had signed up for and due to his huge popularity he should expect this and more.

 He was recently attempting to eat food at Chargrill Charlies with his friends but a swarm of girls and young women watched him eat as well as attempted to take pictures of him.
-Unfortunately for the fans the police were there to assist Justin as he ate his chicken.
-The pop star was experienced similar engrossment while at McDonald’s and was once again being stalked by fans that observed his every move.
+Unfortunately for the fans, the police were there to assist Justin as he ate his chicken.
+The pop star experienced similar engrossment while at McDonald’s and was once again being stalked by fans that observed his every move.

-While walking around the streets of Australia Justin was approached by an overly eager female fan that wanted to take a selfie of him.
-This unfortunately went sideways for the young fan when the singer asked her to look at her respect level and then proceeded to tell her that she made him sick.
-Despite her apologizing and insisting the star was upset by her approach and went into his car.
+While walking around the streets of Australia, Justin was approached by an overly eager female fan that wanted to take a selfie of him.
+This, unfortunately, went sideways for the young fan when the singer asked her to look at her respect level and then proceeded to tell her that she made him sick.
+Despite her apologizing and insisting, the star was upset by her approach and went into his car.

-The young lady, Sebah Helal said during an interview with Nova 969 that she thought he was being rude.
-She said that regardless of the incident that was recorded was she still took a picture of him because she wondered to herself when else she would have such an opportunity so she jumped for it.
+The young lady, Sebah Helal, said during an interview with Nova 969 that she thought he was being rude.
+She said that regardless of the incident that was recorded, she still took a picture of him because she wondered to herself when else she would have such an opportunity, so she jumped for it.

-According to Sebah’s mother her daughter cried after the incident as she was dying to meet the celebrity.
-Her mother who of course took her daughter’s side said that Justin Bieber had humiliated her daughter Sebah.
+According to Sebah’s mother, her daughter cried after the incident as she was dying to meet the celebrity.
+Her mother who, of course, took her daughter’s side said that Justin Bieber had humiliated her daughter Sebah.

 He added that he knows that many of his fans would be disappointed with his decision but he wanted to be recognized as a human and that he wanted to be able to maintain his sanity.